railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	they will be entering – but to track the tasks running and the allocation of costs between them is the responsibility of the management.

-To enable your system with all the features related to `Timesheet`, your configuration wizard should be like this.
+To enable your system with all the features related to `Timesheet`, you need to install Timesheet module from module list or Go to menu Settings ‣ Configuration ‣ Human Resources tick `Manage timesheets` and click on apply button..

 .. figure::  images/config_wiz_timesheets.png
    :scale: 75
    :align: center

-   *Configuration wizard for Timesheet*
+   *Install Timesheet Module*

 Amongst the many uses of such a timesheet system for a company, here are some of the most important: